Jedi: Sequel trilogy

-In The Force Awakens, the first film in the sequel trilogy, it is revealed that Luke had attempted to rebuild the Jedi Order, but failed when his nephew Ben Solo (Adam Driver) fell to the dark side, lured by the mysterious Snoke (Andy Serkis).
+In The Force Awakens, the first film in the sequel trilogy, Luke had attempted to rebuild the Jedi Order, but his nephew Ben Solo (Adam Driver) fell to the dark side, lured by the mysterious Snoke (Andy Serkis), and destroyed his temple and other apprentices.
 Ben is renamed Kylo Ren and destroys all that Luke built.
-After Kylo's fall and the destruction of the New Jedi Order, Luke goes into a self-imposed exile on Ahch-To, believing himself and the Jedi to be a negative influence on the galaxy.
+After Kylo's fall and the destruction of the New Jedi Order, Luke goes into a self-imposed exile on Ahch-To, believing himself and the Jedi to negatively influence the galaxy.

 In the sequel The Last Jedi, the scavenger Rey (Daisy Ridley) discovers Luke on Ahch-To and convinces him to train her in the ways of the Force.
-During her training, Luke describes the hubris of the past Jedi that allowed Darth Sidious to rise to power, further claiming that a Jedi Master had trained (and created) Darth Vader.
+During her training, Luke explains that the past Jedi allowed Darth Sidious to rise to power.
 She also discovers several ancient Jedi texts hidden away in a tree.
 Rey learns the truth about Ben's fall to the dark side and believes herself to be his only chance of redemption.
 Luke decides to stay on Ahch-To and attempts to burn down the tree with the texts, but cannot bring himself to do so.
 However, Yoda appears as a Force spirit and burns the tree, teaching him that failure is just as important as success, and those masters are defined by those who surpass them.
 Near the end of the film, Luke confronts Kylo on the planet Crait.
 It is subsequently revealed that Luke had been projecting himself from Ahch-To; he dies from the effort and becomes one with the Force.
-Rey is shown to have taken the sacred Jedi texts before she left Ahch-To, in order to continue her training.
+Rey is shown to have taken the sacred Jedi texts before she left Ahch-To, to continue her training.

 In The Rise of Skywalker, the final film of the sequel trilogy, it is discovered that Darth Sidious created Snoke and has returned from death and has been secretly manipulating events from the Sith world Exegol.
 In his last attempt to reclaim the galaxy, Sidious unveils the Final Order, a massive fleet of Xyston-class Star Destroyers built by the Sith Eternal.
-He offers the Sith fleet to Kylo Ren in exchange for killing the last remaining Jedi, Rey, who is revealed to be his granddaughter.
+The Emperor offers the Sith fleet to Kylo Ren in exchange for killing the last remaining Jedi, Rey, who is revealed to be his granddaughter.
 After the death of Kylo's mother, Leia Organa (Carrie Fisher), Kylo returns to the light and reclaims his identity as Ben Solo.
 At the end of the film, Ben joins Rey as she confronts Sidious.
-Rey channels the power of the past Jedi to destroy Sidious and the Sith, before dying herself.
+Rey channels the power of the past Jedi to destroy Sidious and the Sith—thus bringing balance back to the Force—before dying herself.
 Ben sacrifices his life to revive Rey and becomes one with the Force.
 With peace and justice restored to the galaxy, Rey lives on to start the Jedi Order again.